vanheeringen-lab/gimmemotifs/docs/reference.rst

     0.0816  0.7096  0.0173  0.1962
     0.1350  0.4035  0.0675  0.3987

-The frequencies are seperated by tabs, and in the order A,C,G,T.
+The frequencies are separated by tabs, and in the order A,C,G,T.

 .. _`gimme_motifs`: